First check to see if you can fix the problem. Following are some frequently

 Don't forget to log the target IOC reboot in halog.

-`ssh atargioc@cryotarg' under the cryotarg account,
+poltarac under the poltar account,

-the software by typing `tgtgui'.
+the software by typing `./tgtgui'.
 Don't put this in the

-`alarm set points' button.
+`alarm' button.
 Click `OK' in the dialogue box,

 Since the high power heater power is linked to the temperature in each